Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Playful, friendly, goofy

-Thanks to both of its parents, the Boxerdoodle is likely to be an active, silly dog with plenty of personality.
+Thanks to both of their parents, the Boxerdoodle is likely to be an active, silly dog with plenty of personality.
 They are typically sensitive and loving, making them loyal companions.
-Their sensitivity does make them sensitive to scolding, though, so they are best trained with positive reinforcement methods to maintain their confidence.
+They’re sensitive to harsh corrections, and it’s best to use positive reinforcement methods to maintain their confidence.
 Many Boxerdoodles are protective of their family and can be good companions for children.
-However, their large size and active nature do mean they are a better fit for older children than younger children.
+However, their large size and active nature make them a better fit for older children than younger children.

 18. Whoodle (Wheaten Terrier x Poodle)